James Hearst: Writing career

-Hearst’s early published work appeared in Wallace’s Farmer magazine.
-Over many years, his work was also published in The Nation, Des Moines Register, Chicago Sun-Times, Prairie Schooner, New York Herald Tribune, Ladies Home Journal, Saturday Evening Post, Harper’s, Saturday Review, Commonweal, North American Review, Poetry, Chicago Jewish Forum, Canadian Poetry Magazine, The Sparrow, Educational Leadership, The Instructor, America, American Friends Magazine, The Iowan, Kansas Magazine, Hawk and Whippoorwill, Compass Review, Poetry Dial, Discourse, The Humanist, Wormwood Review, Iowa English Workshop, Voyages to the Inland Sea, Virginia Quarterly Review, Heartland, Christian Science Monitor, and Growing Up in Iowa.
+Hearst's early published work appeared in Wallaces Farmer magazine.
+Over many years, his work was also published in The Nation, Prairie Schooner, Ladies' Home Journal, The Saturday Evening Post, Harper's, the Saturday Review, Commonweal, the North American Review, Poetry, the Chicago Jewish Forum, Canadian Poetry Magazine, The Sparrow, Educational Leadership, The Instructor, America, the American Friends Magazine, The Iowan, Kansas Magazine, Hawk and Whippoorwill, Compass Review, Poetry Dial, Discourse, The Humanist, theWormwood Review, Iowa English Workshop, Voyages to the Inland Sea, the Virginia Quarterly Review, Heartland, The Christian Science Monitor, Growing Up in Iowa and newspapers across the United States.

 He was the author of ten volumes of poetry: Country Men (1937, 1938, 1943), The Sun at Noon (1943), Man and His Field (1951), A Limited View (1962), A Single Focus (1967), Dry Leaves (1975), Shaken by Leaf Fall (1976), Proved by Trial (1977), Snake in the Strawberries (1979), and Landmark and Other Poems (1979).
-Three other collections of his poetry were published posthumously: Selected Poems (1994), The Complete Poetry of James Hearst (2001) and Planting Red Geraniums: Discovered Poems of James Hearst (2017).
+Five other collections of his poetry were published posthumously: Selección de poemas de James Hearst: antologia bilingüe (1992), A Country Man (1993), Selected Poems (1994), The Complete Poetry of James Hearst (2001) and Planting Red Geraniums: Discovered Poems of James Hearst (2017).

-In addition, he produced two books of prose: My Shadow Below Me (1982, an autobiography) and Time Like a Furrow: Essays (1982).
+In addition, he produced three books of prose: Bonesetter's Brawl (1979, novel co-written with Carmelita Calderwood), My Shadow Below Me (1982, an autobiography) and Time Like a Furrow: Essays (1982).

 The fall 1974 issue of the North American Review, an award-winning literary magazine published at UNI, was designated a "James Hearst Issue".
 It featured Hearst's poetry, a checklist of his published works, a narrative of his life, and other's observations about the significance of his writings.
 Each year, the same magazine sponsors a competition called the James Hearst Poetry Prize.